 - While it is possible to propose a name for a star through the IAU, the process is highly complex and time-consuming.
 Only reputable astronomers can initiate this process, and they must demonstrate that the proposed name has historical or cultural significance related to the star.

-- The vast majority of stars that lack proper names are assigned catalog numbers, such as HD 19845 or HIP 4234.
+- The vast majority of stars that lack proper names are assigned catalog numbers, such as HD 10180 or HIP 11767.
 The IAU explains that using structured catalog names simplifies managing the millions of stars in astronomical databases.

-Name a star with International Database
+Name a star with the International Star Database

 Is Naming a Star Through Private Entities Legitimate?